Akala (rapper): Visions

-Akala has published a graphic novel/comic book called Visions.
+In 2016 Akala published a graphic novel/comic book called Visions.
 Akala's own comic deals with his interests, and references.
-It's a semi-autobiographical journey into magical realism, which begins with him smashing a television with a teapot, then takes us through altered states of consciousness, reincarnation, hallucinations, and themes of indigenous spiritualities and ancestral memory.
+It is a semi-autobiographical journey into magical realism, which begins with him smashing a television with a teapot, then takes us through altered states of consciousness, reincarnation, hallucinations, and themes of indigenous spiritualities and ancestral memory.

-Hip and Hop: You Can Do Anything

-Community organising is core to Akala's interests and his attention is turned to raising a new generation of free-thinkers, activists and creatives.
-He has a children's book out, that introduces school kids to hip-hop, titled Hip and Hop: You Can Do Anything.

 Political views

-In June 2016, Akala supported Labour Party leader Jeremy Corbyn after mass resignations from his cabinet and a leadership challenge.
+In June 2016, Daley supported Labour Party leader Jeremy Corbyn after mass resignations from his shadow cabinet and a leadership challenge.
 He tweeted: "The way these dickhead Labour MP's [sic] are snaking @jeremycorbyn eediat ting."

 In May 2017, he endorsed Corbyn in the 2017 UK general election.
 He wrote in The Guardian: "So why will I be voting now?
 Jeremy Corbyn.
 It's not that I am naïve enough to believe that one man (who is, of course, powerless without the people that support him) can fundamentally alter the nature of British politics, or that I think that if Labour wins that the UK will suddenly reflect his personal political convictions, or even that I believe that the prime minister actually runs the country.
 However, for the first time in my adult life, and perhaps for the first time in British history, someone I would consider to be a fundamentally decent human being has a chance of being elected."

-In November 2019, along with 34 other musicians, Akala signed a letter endorsing Corbyn in the 2019 UK general election with a call to end austerity.
+In November 2019, along with 34 other musicians, Daley signed a letter endorsing Corbyn in the 2019 UK general election with a call to end austerity.